hn240/Learning-Python/README.md

 # Learning-Python
 Learning to code in python.
-Collection of exercises/projects completed whilst using online courses to learn python.
+Collection of exercises completed whilst using online courses to learn python.